 ||Standard hourly rates of between £126 to £255 plus VAT|

 If fixed fees are not appropriate to your case, we can discuss with you the options available and likely cost estimates.

-Contact us now for a free of charge meeting in which we can discuss your case – or give us a call on 0114 358 9009.
+Contact us now to arrange a fixed-fee first consultation in which we can discuss your case – or give us a call on 0114 272 9184.